Vyral/base-template/_posts/2018-08-22-boost-your-homes-value-with-these-tips.md

 On every listing appointment my team and I go on, sellers ask us how they can get the most money from their home sale.

-We typically don’t advocate spending a lot of money on your home before listing it, but if you want to increase its value so that it sells quickly and for top dollar, we do advocate making a few specific improvements.
+We typically don’t advocate spending a lot of money on your home before listing it, but if you want to increase its value so that it sells quickly and for top dollar, we recommend making a few specific improvements.

 **The first thing you should improve is the home’s curb appeal.** If your house doesn’t look good from the street, people who made appointments to come see it won’t even bother looking inside.
 This means your front yard landscaping should be fresh and the entire front entryway should be clear and clean.
 It also doesn’t hurt to add some color around your front door.